Dec 23, 2025 · 7 min read

 The Myth of 100% Factory Uptime

-When your Industrial IoT (IIoT) architecture relies entirely on pushing data straight from the PLC to the cloud (direct-to-cloud), a network outage doesn't just mean a temporary loss of visibility—it means permanent data loss.
-If a machine produces 5,000 units during a 30-minute internet outage and that telemetry isn't recorded, your OEE, traceability, and shift reports are permanently corrupted.
+When your Industrial IoT (IIoT) architecture relies mostly on pushing data straight from the PLC to the cloud (direct-to-cloud), a network outage can become more than temporary visibility loss-it can create data gaps.
+If a machine produces 5,000 units during a 30-minute internet outage and that telemetry isn't recorded, your OEE, traceability, and shift reports may become materially inaccurate.

-This is exactly the disaster that the Store and Forward architectural pattern was invented to prevent.
+This is a common failure mode that the Store and Forward architectural pattern is designed to mitigate.

 What is Store and Forward?